colorhaake/ShortenMyLink/README.md

 3. open Termianl, go to this directory, and run `meteor`
 4. open Browser and enter `http://localhost:3000`

-# input shorten link on browser flow:
+# Input shorten link on browser flow:
 server side
 1. intercept connection by `WebApp.connectHandlers.use(middleware)`
 2. middleware will extract connection by `token` and send it to onRoute